VW says still unclear if software manipulates emissions in Europe

-BERLIN (Reuters) - Volkswagen (VOWG_p.DE) said it is still examining whether and to what extent its cheating software installed in about 8 million cars in Europe functions illegally.
+BERLIN, Oct 8 (Reuters) - Volkswagen said it is still examining whether and to what extent its cheating software installed in about 8 million cars in Europe functions illegally.

-VW said on Thursday it is still unclear whether the emissions-control software was illegal under European rules but added the software is capable of recognizing whether cars are undergoing laboratory dynamometer testing.
+VW said on Thursday it is still unclear whether the emissions-control software was illegal under European rules but added the software is capable of recognising whether cars are undergoing laboratory dynamometer testing.

 Germany’s Sueddeutsche Zeitung reported earlier on Thursday that the software used to rig emissions tests in the United States was also switched on in diesel cars in Europe, citing a company spokesman.